lidofinance/dc4bc/HowTo.md

 ```
 [john_doe] message event_sig_proposal_confirm_by_participant done successfully from john_doe
 ```
 Further actions are repetitive.
-Check for new pending operations:
+For each step check for new pending operations:
 ```
 $ ./dc4bc_cli get_operations --listen_addr localhost:8080
 ```